We are a carbon-negative company

 We are proud to announce that we are a carbon-neutral company.
 Our journey towards carbon neutrality started in 2013 when we invested in solar panels on our roof.
-Since then we bought more, replaced light tubes with LED, and changed our old ACs to more efficient ACs.
-Thanks to our solar panels, we don’t need any diesel generator to manage power cuts.
+Since then, we have bought more, replaced light tubes with LEDs, and replaced our old ACs with more efficient ACs.
+We don’t need diesel generators to manage power cuts thanks to our solar panels.

 How we started focusing on the environment

-In 2013 the power situation was very poor in South India.
+In 2013, the power situation in South India was deplorable.
 Many companies bought diesel generators.
 Instead, we purchased our first solar panels.
 The reason was environmental, and we thought it would be an excellent investment.

 New investments

-We recently replaced our old inverters with new, more efficient inverters and also exchanged lead batteries for Lithium-Ion batteries.
-Lithium-Ion batteries give much longer backup time.
-We have also applied for net metering, which would allow us to export surplus electricity to the grid.
-Especially during Saturday and Sundays, we only use power for our server room.
-This could both reduce our electricity bill and reduce electricity consumption in our area.
+We recently replaced our old inverters with new, more efficient ones and exchanged lead batteries for Lithium-Ion batteries, which give much longer backup time.
+We have also applied for net metering, which allows us to export surplus electricity to the grid.
+Especially on Saturdays and Sundays, we only use power for our server room.
+This could reduce both our electricity bill and electricity consumption in our area.

 How did we become carbon-neutral?

-Even though as per our calculations, we had a carbon footprint of about 150 ton, we still compensated for 465 tons of carbon dioxide.
-There are various reasons for offsetting for more than our known foot-print;
+Even though, as per our calculations, we had a carbon footprint of about 150 tons, we still compensated for 465 tons of carbon dioxide.
+There are various reasons for offsetting for more than our known footprint;

-• United Nation audits the compensation programs we have used.
-But we can’t be 100% sure that they are all valid.
+- The United Nations audits the compensation programs we have used, but we can’t be 100% sure that they are all valid.

-Rather than verifying ourselves, we donated more than three times our footprint and to three different projects; One hydropower project, one wind farm and to tree plantation.
+Rather than verifying ourselves, we donated more than three times our footprint to three projects: One hydropower project, one wind farm, and one tree plantation.
 We believe this ensures that we are genuinely carbon-neutral.

-India is still using and even building thermal power stations using coal and without much filtering.
+India is still using and building coal thermal power stations without much filtering.
 We wanted to invest in more environmentally friendly energy sources and plant trees to contribute to cleaner air.

 Air pollution

-While CO2 and other greenhouse gases may affect the climate, in India, the more immediate concern is poor air quality.
-Not using diesel-generator and reducing the need for coal-based power would reduce our contribution to poor air.
-Air quality is a matter of life and death for millions of people, mainly in north India.
+While CO2 and other greenhouse gases may affect the climate, the more immediate concern is the poor air quality in India.
+Not using diesel generators and reducing the need for coal-based power would reduce our contribution to poor air quality.
+Air quality is a matter of life and death for millions, mainly in north India.
 We don’t want our company to contribute to any of this.

-Here are the three projects we have contributed to:
+Here are the three projects we have contributed to where: one hydropower station, reforestation of degraded land and a windpower project:

 Other environmental activities

 We have planted two gardens in MEPZ.
-One plot was earlier used a dump for leather waste.
-We have planted a charming garden with a volleyball court and a small Miyawaki forest.
-We also use Bokashi, a Japanese composting method to recycle our biodegradable waste.
+One plot was earlier used as a dump for leather waste.
+We have grown a charming garden with a volleyball court and a small Miyawaki forest.
+We have also started using Bokashi, a Japanese composting method, to recycle our biodegradable waste.

 Where do we go from here?

-We want to continue our commitment to clean air, less pollution and to reduce our environmental impact.
-Thanks to offset of the remaining CO2 we are carbon-neutral and we hope our remaining ecological footprint is as light as possible.
+We want to continue our commitment to clean air, less pollution, and reducing environmental impact.
+Thanks to offsetting the remaining CO2, we are carbon-neutral, and we hope our remaining ecological footprint is as light as possible.

-We are proud and happy that we use solar panels instead of a diesel generator and compensates for the CO2 we still produce.
-We have no illusion of being perfect, but we can try to do as much as we can!
+We are proud and happy that we use solar panels instead of a diesel generator, and it compensates for the CO2 we still produce.
+We have no illusion of perfection, but we can try to do as much as possible!